 How to gauge your risk appetite?
 Are mutual funds suitable for you?
 Reading about investments will only make you comfortable with investing.
 Knowledge about any subject makes it simple.
 So read more financial newspapers, visit investment websites or even participate in different investment workshops/seminars, most of them are free.

 A woman plays many roles all through the day, she could be a chef in the morning, the mother who gets her kids ready for their school, a manager at her workspace, a wife, a daughter etc…etc. but as you might be taking some time out for yourself while going for a walk or a workout, take some time out to review your finances.

 Being busy is the most common excuse women give when they are asked why they don’t invest.
 You don’t have to sit with your excel sheets for hours every day, but weekly sometimes or even monthly sometime to review and manage your finances can help you achieve your goals, your way.

 The last piece of advice, we would like to give you, dear lady, is to sit with your husband/father/brother or whoever currently is taking care of your money.
 Know and understand what they are doing.
 It’s not just your right, but also your role to be responsible for your finances.

-This women’s day if you could give yourself one gift, it should be the gift of financial wisdom.
+On this women’s day, if you could give yourself one gift, it should be the gift of financial wisdom.
 The ability to make decisions for yourself and your family when it comes to investing and planning for your financial goals.